tcinbis/munkipromoter/docs/config.rst

 ----------------------

-For the configuration stored in :class:`utils.config.MunkiPromoterConfig` we need to know the name of each customfield and the corresponding id of the possible values.
-These information can unfortunately not be queried automatically in an easy way yet.
+For the configuration stored in :class:`utils.config.MunkiPromoterConfig` we need to know the name of each customfield and the corresponding ID of the possible values.
+This information can unfortunately not be queried automatically in an easy way yet.
 Therefore one must open a Jira Issue in his favourite Web Browser (below we used Firefox) and extract these information from the html source.